chsrinu/designPatterns/README.md

 # designPatterns

-my understanding of design patterns <br/>
+###Singleton design pattern:

-Singleton design pattern: At any point of time you need to ensure only one instance of an object exists.
+  At any point of time you need to ensure only one instance of an object exists.
 Have shown the basic implementation and multithreaded implementation.<br/>
   Important terms that I have encountered while learning the singleton design pattern:<br/>
     * Eager initialization<br/>
     * Lazy/on-demand initialization<br/>